-The Western Virginia Regional Jail Authority received its second consecutive Government Finance Officers Association of the United States and Canada (GFOA) Certificate of Achievement for Excellence in Financial Reporting for its fiscal year ended June 30, 2014 Comprehensive Annual Financial Report (CAFR).
+The Western Virginia Regional Jail Authority received its third consecutive Government Finance Officers Association of the United States and Canada (GFOA) Certificate of Achievement for Excellence in Financial Reporting for its fiscal year ended June 30, 2015 Comprehensive Annual Financial Report (CAFR).
 In order to be awarded this prestigious honor, the Authority must publish an easily readable and efficiently organized CAFR that satisfies both generally accepted accounting principles and applicable legal requirements.

-In April the Jail Authority refinanced a portion of its bonds.
-In connection with this activity, a review of the Authority's credit quality by Moody's Investors Service resulted in an upgraded credit rating from Aa3 to Aa2.
+The Jail Authority recently refinanced a portion of its bonds.
+In connection with this activity, a review of the Authority's credit quality by Moody's Investors Service reaffirmed the credit rating of Aa2 which had been upgraded from Aa3 during a previous year's refinancing.